-Since the first public website was published 25 years ago, there has been an explosion of digital content – from supercomputers exploring the universe to Facebook posts with friends.
+Since the first public website was published over 25 years ago, there has been an explosion of digital content – from supercomputers exploring the universe to Facebook posts with friends.
 In a world where so much of our lives is captured online, how do we make sense of all that information and make sure it isn’t lost to future generations?

 Our photo albums, letters, home movies and paper documents are a vital link to the past.
-Personal information we create today has the same value.
+The personal information we create today has the same value.
 The only difference is that much of it is now digital.
 Chances are that you want to keep some digital photos, email, websites and other files so that you—and your family—can look at them now and in the future.

 Digital records are much more complex than paper records.
 Not only do we need a computer (hardware), we also need various programs (software) that run on various operating systems in order to render a document on a computer screen.
 This hardware/software configuration is in constant change.